AdaCore/gnatstudio/docs/users_guide/compilation.rst

   If errors or warnings occur during the compilation, the corresponding locations will appear in the Locations View.
-If the corresponding Preference is set, the source lines will be highlighted in the editors (see :ref:`The_Preferences_Dialog`).
+If the corresponding preference is set, the source lines will be highlighted in the editors.
   To remove the highlighting on these lines, remove the files from the :guilabel:`Locations` view using either the :menuselection:`Remove category` contextual menu item or by closing the :guilabel:`Locations` view.